sgffoen/under-the-canopy/scripts/README.md

 The `src/` folder contains the Python modules that power the workflow:

-- `branch.py` - Branch data structures and operations
+- `branch.py` - Branch preprocessing, bifurcation logic, and centerline methods
-- `centerline.py` - Centerline extraction and processing
+- `centerline.py` - Centerline extraction and centerline post-processing tools
+- `database.py` - Google Drive database access and branch mesh download helpers
-- `graph_utils.py` - Graph-based utilities
+- `graph_utils.py` - Graph-based utilities for branch paths and bifurcations
 - `growth_center.py` - Growth center calculations
-- `helpers.py` - Helper functions
+- `helpers.py` - Shared helper functions, including grid layout tools
-- `mesh_utils.py` - Mesh operations
+- `mesh_utils.py` - Mesh loading, preprocessing, and slicing helpers

 You can inspect these files to understand the underlying algorithms and modify them as needed for your specific use case.